DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/onAppointmentFormOpening.md

 The instance of the popup that contains the form.

 ---
-The appointment details form is displayed inside a popup.
-These elements are implemented by the [Form](/api-reference/10%20UI%20Components/dxForm '/Documentation/ApiReference/UI_Components/dxForm/') and [Popup](/concepts/05%20UI%20Components/Popup/00%20Getting%20Started%20with%20Popup '/Documentation/Guide/UI_Components/Popup/Getting_Started_with_popup/') UI components.
-Their instances are passed to the **onAppointmentFormOpening** function in the **form** and **popup** fields.
-Use the [Form API](/api-reference/10%20UI%20Components/dxForm/1%20Configuration '/Documentation/ApiReference/UI_Components/dxForm/Configuration/') and [Popup API](/api-reference/10%20UI%20Components/dxPopup/1%20Configuration '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/') to customize the corresponding UI component.
+The Scheduler displays the appointment details form inside a popup.
+The elements inside the form are the [Form](/api-reference/10%20UI%20Components/dxForm '/Documentation/ApiReference/UI_Components/dxForm/') and [Popup](/concepts/05%20UI%20Components/Popup/00%20Getting%20Started%20with%20Popup '/Documentation/Guide/UI_Components/Popup/Getting_Started_with_popup/') UI components.
+Use the **onAppointmentFormOpening** function's **form** and **popup** fields and the [Form](/api-reference/10%20UI%20Components/dxForm/1%20Configuration '/Documentation/ApiReference/UI_Components/dxForm/Configuration/') and [Popup API](/api-reference/10%20UI%20Components/dxPopup/1%20Configuration '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/') to access and customize the corresponding UI component.

-Form items are organized into two groups:
+The form organizes its items into two groups:

 <table class="dx-table">
     <tr>